vishvAsa/vishvAsa.github.io/content/_index.md

     - [साङ्गणक-दर्शनं वैश्वासम्](/AgamaH/AryaH/hinduism/branches/sAngaNakaH/vaishvAsam/)
     - Presentations [here](/kriyA-nishchayaH/meta-ritual/presentations/), esp. [prajNA-dhArAH](/kriyA-nishchayaH/meta-ritual/presentations/praJNA-dhArAH_saMskRtaM).
     - [विश्वास-नित्य-स्मृतिः](/kAvyam/laxyam/padyam/vishvAsaH/saMyamaH/vishvAsa-nitya-smRtiH)
-  - In some sensitive cases (rituals, politics, etc..) you'll be disappointed and not find what you seek in this public place.
-Rest assured: My most frankest observations remain hidden.
-As they say: अतिपरिचयात् अवज्ञा। So, try not to form rather strong opinions based on this allegedly "personal" web page - this interaction is not satisfactorily deep!
+  - In some sensitive cases (rituals, politics, etc..) you'll mostly find opinions attributed to others.
+My frankest observations remain hidden, as they must be in societies lacking honesty and free speech.
+Suffice to say: "नारायण-परा वयम्"। Even so: अतिपरिचयात् अवज्ञा। So, try not to form strong opinions based on this allegedly "personal" web page - this interaction is not satisfactorily deep!
 - You're interested in me as a computer programmer or researcher.
   - If so, yes I am an engineer.
 I worked in some fancy corporations of my time, and graduated from the Computer Science department of the University of Texas at Austin with an MS in Computer Science.
 I keep engineering software for the sanskrit community and my text/ audio curation needs.
 You'll find my CV and details somewhere on this site.